 Biking: 2 hours, 15 miles; Terrain: Flat paved roads and paved and dirt pathways.

-An early morning flight takes us to Bagan, the “Angkor Wat of Myanmar.”
+An early morning flight takes us to Bagan, the "Angkor Wat of Myanmar" and a UNESCO World Heritage Site.
 Thousands of Buddhist temples and pagodas punctuate the vast plains, randomly interlaced between toddy palms and bamboo houses.
 We spend the morning cycling through the countryside learning about the history and meaning of the many Buddhas, paintings and carvings.
 We enjoy a picnic lunch at the base of a temple ruin.

 The afternoon is ours to relax before an incredible evening sundowner.
 In the late afternoon we board a private boat and ride to a nearby sandbank on the Ayeyarwady River.
 Enjoy cocktails and snacks as we watch a spectacular sunset over the mountains.
 Dinner at a local restaurant.
 All meals included.